Frequently Asked Questions

 Yes, our pasta is Project Verified non-GMO.

-Yes, our pasta and our facility are free from allergens.
 Our manufacturing process and all product produced on our equipment are free from all major food allergens, as defined by FALCPA.
 This includes, but is not limited to, peanuts, wheat, gluten, soybean, tree nuts, sesame, fish, crustacean shellfish, milk, eggs, celery, mustard, and food coloring.

 Yes, Banza pasta is certified Kosher by the Orthodox Union.
 Search Banza here to see our certifications for each shape.
 Note: Our mac and cheese products are not Kosher.